The Ultimate Guide: SEO, Programmatic SEO, GEO, and Programmatic GEO

 GEO's Core Principle: No longer catering to search engine crawlers, but becoming AI's “high-quality information source” and “knowledge mentor.”

-✅ How does CapGo AI do it? — Starting from the user scenario, step by step implementation of SEO, programmatic SEO, and GEO
+✅ How does CapGo AI do it? — Starting from the user scenario, step-by-step implementation of SEO, programmatic SEO, and GEO

 As a leading digital growth strategy team, CapGo AI does not take a “closed-door” approach when implementing GEO and programmatic SEO, but instead always starts from the user's business model and scenario.